Northport in Tuscaloosa County, Alabama — The American South (East South Central)

 Organized 1837, moved to present location, 1849, where churches have been rebuilt in 1855 and 1913.

-The bell of this church sounded the tocsin at the approach of Gen. John T. Croxton’s Union troops in their raid on Tuscaloosa, April 3, 1865.
+The bell of this church sounded the tocsin at the approach of Gen. John T. Croxtons Union troops in their raid on Tuscaloosa, April 3, 1865.

 Erected 1971 by Alabama Historical Association.

 Location.
 33° 13.248′ N, 87° 34.758′ W. Marker is in Northport, Alabama, in Tuscaloosa County.
-Marker is on Main Avenue, on the right when traveling south.
+It is on Main Avenue, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 700 Main Avenue, Northport AL 35476, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Shirley Place (about 600 feet away, measured in a direct line); Home Guard Defended Covered Bridge / Bridging The Black Warrior River (approx. half a mile away); Captain Benjamin F. Eddins (approx. 0.6 miles away); Medeiros Point (approx. 0.6 miles away); Burns’ Shoals (approx. 0.6 miles away);
+At least 8 other markers are within walking distance of this marker: Shirley Place (about 600 feet away, measured in a direct line); Northport Baptist Church (about 700 feet away); Northport's Cotton Industry / Original Village of North Port (approx. 0.4 miles away); Home Guard Defended Covered Bridge / Bridging The Black Warrior River (approx. half a mile away); Wilson-Clements House (approx. half a mile away); Horace King (approx. 0.6 miles away); Captain Benjamin F. Eddins (approx. 0.6 miles away); Medeiros Point (approx. 0.6 miles away).
+Touch for a list and map of all markers in Northport.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on September 8, 2010, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 939 times since then and 32 times this year.
+This page has been viewed 1,303 times since then and 32 times this year.
 Photos: 1, 2, 3. submitted on September 8, 2010, by Timothy Carr of Birmingham, Alabama. • Craig Swain was the editor who published this page.